papanui/papanui/ms_apps/README.md

 # Microsoft Fonts for Linux

-Install Microsoft TrueType Fonts on Ubuntu-based Distributions
+Installing Microsoft TrueType Fonts on Ubuntu-based system adds the following fonts to LibreOffice: ttf-mscorefonts-installer is V3.8.1ubuntu1 as of 2025-02-07 24.04 Ubuntu.

+* Andale Mono
-* Times New Roman
+* Arial
 * Arial Black
-* Arial
 * Comic Sans MS
 * Courier New
+* Georgia
 * Impact
+* Times New Roman
+* Trebuchet MS
 * Verdana
+* Windings

 ## Introduction